 Mon., Sept.
 2, 2019 – 10 a.m. to 5 p.m.

 Hours are usually extended to around 11 p.m. during heat waves, but it’s best to call first.

 Toronto’s largest public outdoor swimming pool, located at Lake Shore Boulevard West and Parkside Drive, overlooks Lake Ontario.
 This outdoor swimming pool has a large kiddie section with steps and a handrail to gradually walk in and an equally large mid-depth and deep end area.
 There are two designated swim lanes that are open during all swim hours.
+There are at least six lifeguards on duty.
 Lockers are 25 cents (quarters only) and require a quarter each time you secure them.
 Pool staff will not provide quarters.

 Once you’re finished swimming, you can head on over to Sunnyside Beach and watch beach volleyball or simply enjoy the view of the boats on the lake.
-If you’re hungry after your swim, pay a visit to the Sunnyside Pavilion Cafe (416-531-2233), which is at the south end of the pavilion, facing the lake.
+If you’re hungry after your swim, there is a burger stand several metres from the entrance to Sunnyside Pool or you can visit the Sunnyside Pavilion Cafe (416-531-2233), which is at the south end of the pavilion, facing the lake.
 This casual and affordable restaurant serves gourmet pizza, burgers, sandwiches and salads and has a magnificent patio on Sunnyside Beach, just steps from the water.